Feast of St. Thomas Aquinas

 Vivid language indeed!
 St. Thomas could have answered in those very words when questioned about his decision to stop working on his magnum opus.

-Centuries after the death of Aquinas, Abraham Joshua Hesche!made a statement re1niniscent of Yen-kuan Ch’i-an’s remark:
+Centuries after the death of Aquinas, Abraham Joshua Heschel made a statement reminiscent of Yen-kuan Ch’i-an’s remark:

 God is not a hypothesis derived from logical assumptions, but an immediate insight, self-evident as light.
 He is not something to be sought in the darkness with the light of reason.
 He is the light.